lcano8/Codepath/Week 9/project_8_readme.md

 ## Blue

-Vulnerability #1: SQL Injection
+Vulnerability #1: SQLi Injection

 This vulnerability can be executed by inserting {/blue/public/salesperson.php?id=%27%20OR%20SLEEP(5)=0--%27} to a specific user.
 We can see that most of the data input received by these websites is being sanitized properly.
 This cannot be executed in the other websites.

 ![](https://github.com/lcano8/Codepath/blob/master/Week%209/SQL%20injection.gif)

-References
+References:
 https://guides.codepath.org/websecurity/SQL-Injection

 Vulnerability #2: __________________